Alfredo Filippini: Education

-Born from Adolfo and Pasquarosa Contri as a teenager he worked as a craftsman at Donato Santini, a manufacturer of wooden toys from Ferrara.
+Born to Adolfo and Pasquarosa Contri, as a teenager, he worked as a craftsman at Donato Santini, a manufacturer of wooden toys from Ferrara.
 He was forced to leave his job following a tuberculous infection and to be hospitalized in Valtellina in a sanatorium.
 Here he met the painter from Cuneo Ego Bianchi, who gave him his first drawing and painting lessons.
-Having recovered and returned to Ferrara, he was one of the founders of the CAD artistic circle, with which he began to exhibit in the first group exhibitions starting from January 1946 at the foyer of the Municipal Theater.
+Having recovered and returned to Ferrara, he was one of the founders of the CAD artistic circle, with which he began to exhibit in the first group exhibitions starting from January 1946 at the foyer of the Municipal Theatre.

 Painting

 As a painter, he particularly cultivated the landscape genre, not neglecting sacred or mythological subjects of figure.
 Attracted by the chromatism that descended from the Venetian tradition, he performed numerous views of the Dolomites, the Romagna Riviera and the Ferrara plain.
-Between 1968 and 1971 he attended the Free School of Nude at the Academy of Fine Arts in Bologna following the courses of Mascalchi and Montanari.
+Between 1968 and 1971, he attended the Free School of Nude at the Academy of Fine Arts in Bologna following the courses of Mascalchi and Montanari.

-In 1971 he painted, together with the painter Paolo Fabbri, the altarpiece of Blessed Michele Rua, destined for the Church of San Benedetto, Ferrara.
+In 1971, he painted, together with the painter Paolo Fabbri, the altarpiece of Blessed Michele Rua, destined for the Church of San Benedetto, Ferrara.